Have you been thinking about selling art online?

 - Review Your Art Goals To Increase Sales

 - How To Review Your Goals And Sell More Art Next Year

 - How To Write Goals You Can Achieve – Workbook

 - Artist Goal Planners In Light Blue

 Selling Art With A WordPress Website

-You will then need to have a professional looking website.
+In that case, you will need to have a professional website.

 There is a reason most businesses of all sizes and professional bloggers use WordPress as their CMS platform.

 If you have a vision of how you would like to have your artist website look, you will be able to achieve it with WordPress.